rometools/rome-docs/docs/rome/technical-docs/encoding-detection.md

 (Archived)](https://web.archive.org/web/20060706153721/http://diveintomark.org/archives/2004/02/13/xml-media-types)
 and [XML on the Web Has Failed](http://www.xml.com/pub/a/2004/07/21/dive.html).

-To isolate developers from this issue ROME has a special character stream class, the *XmlReader*.
-The *XmlReader* class is a subclass of the *java.io.Reader* that detects the charset encoding of XML documents read from files, input streams, URLs and input streams obtained over HTTP.
-Ideally this should be built into the JAXP SAX classes, most likely in the InputSource class.
+To isolate developers from this issue, ROME has a special character stream class, the `XmlReader`.
+The `XmlReader` class is a subclass of the `java.io.Reader` that detects the charset encoding of XML documents read from files, input streams, URLs and input streams obtained over HTTP.
+Ideally this should be built into the JAXP SAX classes, most likely in the `InputSource` class.

 ## Default Lenient Behavior